Athletics World Cup: Nations

-These nations were selected from the top performing nations at the 2017 World Championships in Athletics over the World Cup events.
 Traditional distance-running powers, Kenya and Ethiopia, were ranked among the first eight nations in the placing table overall at the 2017 Championships, but were not invited as they finished outside the top eight when considering only World Cup events.

 Media coverage

 On 20 June 2018, Sky Sports were announced as the host broadcaster within the UK and Ireland.
 They exclusively broadcast both evenings of the competition and also produced the world feed for other nations.